John Quincy Adams: Personal life

 Adams and Louisa had three sons and a daughter.
-Their daughter, Louisa, was born in 1811, but died in 1812, from unknown reasons.
+Their daughter, Louisa, was born in 1811 and died in 1812 from unknown causes.
 They named their first son George Washington Adams (1801–1829) after the first president.
 This decision upset Adams's mother, and, by her account, his father as well.
 Both George and their second son, John (1803–1834), led troubled lives and died in early adulthood.
 George, who had long suffered from alcoholism, died in 1829 after going overboard on a steamboat; it is not clear whether he fell or purposely jumped from the boat.

 John, who ran an unprofitable flour and grist mill owned by his father, died of an unknown illness in 1834.
 Adams's youngest son, Charles Francis Adams Sr., was an important leader of the "Conscience Whigs", a Northern, anti-slavery faction of the Whig Party.
 Charles served as the Free Soil Party's vice presidential candidate in the 1848 presidential election and later became a prominent member of the Republican Party, serving as United States Minister to England during the American Civil War.